wjzhengsh/blockchain/howto/ibp-console-join-network.md

 # Join a network tutorial
 {: #ibp-console-join-network}

-{{site.data.keyword.blockchainfull}} Platform is a blockchain-as-a-service offering that that enables you to develop, deploy, and operate blockchain applications and networks.
+{{site.data.keyword.blockchainfull}} Platform is a blockchain-as-a-service offering that enables you to develop, deploy, and operate blockchain applications and networks.
 You can learn more about blockchain components and how they work together by visiting the [Blockchain component overview](/docs/services/blockchain/blockchain_component_overview.html#blockchain-component-overview).
 This tutorial is the second part in the [sample network tutorial series](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network-sample-tutorial) and describes how to create nodes in the {{site.data.keyword.blockchainfull_notm}} Platform console and connect them a blockchain consortium hosted in another cluster.
 {:shortdesc}